-To establish and follow a Partner Selection Process that is suited to the effective and successful achievement of a collaborative project strategy
+To establish and follow a Partner Selection Process that is suited to the effective and successful achievement of a collaborative project strategy.

 To establish an effective Partner Selection Process, the lead entity team must have already established an outline Contracting and Procurement Strategy framework for the project.
 A shortlist (reflected by Stakeholder Management Conference invitees) of pre-screened organisations for each required project service, contract or supply package should already be available.
 The process for partner selection needs to encompass many of the considerations of normal competitive tendering to ensure that overall capability and competence criteria are met.
-However, the main focus should be on 'value fit' with the intended collaborative project culture rather than solely on commercial considerations such as tendered price.
-Importantly, selection criteria should include categories that assess the organisational values and behaviours of the potential partners to perform and behave collaboratively and in the desired manner during project service delivery.
+However, the main focus should be on 'value fit' with the intended collaborative project culture rather than purely commercial considerations, such as tendered price.
+Importantly, selection criteria should include categories that assess the organisational values and behaviours of the potential partners.
+These criteria are important to the assessment of potential project partners' ability to perform and behave collaboratively during project service delivery.

-The Partner Selection Process should incorporate a number of important additional steps to those normally used on a conventional project:
+The Partner Selection Process should incorporate a number of important additional steps to those normally used on a conventional project:-

-- The requirement for the potential partner to undertake a Collaborative Capability Self-Assessment (ref: ICW/ BS11000) and share the outcomes from the exercise should be a stated tender requirement (see also Collaboration Toolkit Phase 1; Step 1.2 - Undertake Collaborative Assessment and Establish Enabling Climate). - The initial potential project partner engagement forum the Stakeholder Management Conference (see also Collaboration Toolkit Phase 1; Step 1.3 - Stakeholder Management Conference and Periodic Project Reviews) should be used as part of the selection process to monitor and assess the performance and values and behaviours of potential partners. - Consideration should be given to using the Behavioural Assessment of both potential partner organisations and their representatives as part of the selection process.
-This might feature as part of the Stakeholder
+- The agreement of the potential partner to undertake some form of collaborative capability self-assessment and share the outcomes from the exercise, should be a stated tender requirement (see also Collaboration Toolkit Phase 1; Step 1.2 - Undertake Collaborative Assessment and Establish Enabling Climate). - The initial potential project partner engagement forum - the Stakeholder Management Conference (see also Collaboration Toolkit Phase 1; Step 1.3 - Stakeholder Management Conference and Periodic Project Reviews) should be used as part of the selection process to monitor and assess the performance and values / behaviours of potential partners